From Crying To Functioning: A Guide For Depression Recovery

 • Bipolar disorder*

-*Note that bipolar disorder is not a type of depression, but that it may include depressive episodes as a key symptom.
+*Note that bipolar disorder is not a type of depression, but it may include depressive episodes as a key symptom.

 Recognizing the signs of depression

-The experience of sadness or crying spells alone do not necessarily indicate the presence of mental health conditions like depression.
+The experience of sadness or crying spells alone does not necessarily indicate the presence of mental health conditions like depression.
 In order to be diagnosed with an illness like major depressive disorder, the most current edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) says that an individual must be experiencing five or more symptoms for a period of two weeks or more.
 These symptoms include:

 • Depressed mood